haruse23/Web-of-Shadows-DDS-WrappedTEX-Converter-Tool/README.md

 - Changed the tool such that it sets the default value as "open", now when double-clicking the files, the default Windows's Open/Open With... will execute instead of the tool itself

-- Changed the tool such that it bypasses WIndows's 15 file limit through the value "MultiSelectModel"="Player", now more than 15 files can be selected and the tool will still show in the Context Menu
+- Changed the tool such that it bypasses Windows's 15 file limit through the value "MultiSelectModel"="Player", now more than 15 files can be selected and the tool will still show in the Context Menu

 ### Version 1.0.2
 - Made the tool so it is much safer, now it asks for more confirmation before registering or unregistering any path or key